-Side effects of vasectomy reversal are rare.
-Less than 1% of patients undergoing vasectomy reversal have a significant complication.
+Complications of vasectomy reversal are rare.
 Possible risks and complications include:

 It is common for the scrotum to appear up to 2 times larger than normal after the operation due to tissue fluid engorging the area.
 This generally rapidly subsides.